The Magic Blue Waters of Havasu Falls

 Grand Canyon waterfalls like these are rare, and each visit is unique depending on the weather at Havasu Falls.
 If you're planning a Havasu in November trip, pack warm layers.
 Use guides detailing Havasupai weather by month for planning.
 The best time to hike Havasupai Falls is spring or fall when temperatures are milder.

-The weather can vary, so check conditions before setting off.
+The weather can vary, so search for the best time to visit Grand Canyon before setting off.
 For those asking, can you swim in Havasu Falls?
 Yes, swimming is allowed, and it’s one of the most refreshing rewards after a dusty trek.

 Planning Your Journey